-With regard to microfinance, the policy objective is to support business creation and income-generating activities, in particular for vulnerable people who wish to start up or develop a micro-enterprise, including on a self-employed basis.
+With regard to microfinance, the policy objective is to promote quality, sustainable employment and social inclusion by supporting job creation and income-generating activities, in particular for persons in vulnerable situations who wish to start up or develop a micro-enterprise, including on a self-employed basis.
 In addition, financial intermediaries active in the microfinance space shall ensure the provision, directly or indirectly, of non-financial services such as business development services (mentoring, coaching and training) which are an integral part of microfinance.
 Conditions such as the cost of borrowing (including the lending rate) and collateral requirements for microfinance directly or indirectly supported in the framework of InvestEU shall reflect the benefit derived by the support and shall be justifiable with regard to underlying risks and the actual cost of funding related to a credit.

-As a pre-condition for accessing InvestEU Fund support, financial intermediaries providing microfinance shall sign up to (in the case of non-banks) or endorse (in the case of banks) the European Code of Good Conduct for Microcredit Provision to ensure high ethical lending standards in terms of inter alia, governance, management and customer protection.
+As a pre-condition for accessing InvestEU Fund support, financial intermediaries providing microfinance shall sign up to (in the case of non-banks) or endorse (in the case of banks) the European Code of Good Conduct for Microcredit Provision to ensure high ethical lending standards in terms of, inter alia, governance, management and customer protection.
 Financial intermediaries shall seek to prevent persons and undertakings from becoming over-indebted by, inter alia, taking into account their repayment capacity ensuring affordable cost of borrowing.

-Support under this window shall be in line with operations under the ESF+, including in its proposed operational objectives to support the development of the market eco-system related to the provision of finance for social enterprises and microfinance for micro-enterprises in start-up and development phases, in particular those that employ vulnerable people.
-The ESF+ will also provide guidance for the development of social infrastructure (including housing, health, childcare, long-term care and education) needed for the implementation of the European Pillar of Social Rights.
-However, participation in ESF+ is not a pre-condition to access InvestEU financing.
+Support under this window shall be in line with the objectives under the ESF+, including in its proposed operational objectives to support the development of the market eco-system related to the provision of finance for social enterprises and microfinance for micro-enterprises in start-up and development phases, in particular those that employ persons in vulnerable situations.
+The Commission, under the ESF+, will also provide guidance for the development of social infrastructure (including housing and for health, childcare, long-term care and education) needed for the implementation of the European Pillar of Social Rights.
+However, participation in ESF+ is not a pre-condition to access InvestEU support.

-Support under the social window should also be addressed at social innovation, which may include innovative social solutions and schemes aiming at promoting social impacts and outcomes in order to contribute to achieve the policy objectives of this window.
+Support under the window shall also be addressed at social innovation, which may include innovative social solutions and schemes aiming at promoting social impacts and outcomes in order to contribute to achieve the policy objectives of this window.

 In pursuing these objectives, the combination of InvestEU Fund support with contributions from donors, philanthropists, foundations and other private sector actors shall be encouraged.
 InvestEU Fund shall seek to strengthen private sector engagement to help deliver on the European Pillar of Social Rights, supporting, inter alia, quality employment, inclusive education and training, health, social inclusion and active participation in society as well as accessibility and disability inclusiveness.
-Private sector actors will have the possibility to contribute to the InvestEU Fund either through direct contributions (donations, repayable and non-repayable forms of support) for increasing the provisioning of the EU guarantee or through contributions to and/or co-investments into the projects or financial intermediaries supported indirectly by the InvestEU Fund.
+[Private sector actors will have the possibility to contribute to the objectives of the InvestEU Fund either through direct contributions (donations, repayable and non-repayable forms of support) for increasing the provisioning of the EU guarantee or through contributions to and/or co-investments into the projects or financial intermediaries supported indirectly by the InvestEU Fund.]

-Likewise, grouping of smaller projects shall be encouraged by implementing partners and financial intermediaries, as many projects in the social space are rather small to attract interest from private investors.
+Likewise, grouping of smaller projects shall be encouraged, as many projects in the social space are rather small to attract interest from private investors or to make a more efficient use of public money.
 For example, reforms in the social policy area can entail implementation of social infrastructure and services, such as for new healthcare models, in several locations in the jurisdiction of a national or regional authority through a number of small-sized projects.
-"Grouping" small projects in a single investment proposition may be necessary to raise interest from investors.
+Grouping small projects in a single investment proposition may be necessary to raise interest from investors.
 Grouping may involve: